Play Audio

 Mental health training equips organizational leaders with knowledge that fosters empathy and understanding.
 Specifically, managers should be trained to:

-• Effective & compassionate intervention
+• Effective and compassionate intervention

 Effectively and compassionately intervene when they notice an employee struggling, and encourage them to get help.

-• Treat employees with dignity & respect
+• Treat employees with dignity and respect

 Treat employees experiencing mental health challenges or psychological emergencies with dignity and respect.

-• Understand mental health benefits & services
+• Understand mental health benefits and services

 Understand all of the company’s mental health benefits and services, so they can quickly connect employees to appropriate resources.